gunther-bachmann/6510/README.md

 #### mil (minimal lisp)

-* [X] extend interpreter to run all (documented) opcodes
-* extend interpreter to load/link and run several modules
-* extend interpreter to breakpoints/debugging/timetravel etc.
 * keep a clean bootstrapping process in mind
 * define lisp concepts to initially support
   - 1st be able to interpret itself